cau1k/kodex.nvim/README.md

 ### Edits

-When `opencode` edits a file, `opencode.nvim` automatically reloads the corresponding buffer.
+When Codex edits a file, `kodex.nvim` automatically reloads the corresponding buffer.

 ### Permissions

-When `opencode` requests a permission, `opencode.nvim` waits for idle to ask you to approve or deny it.
+When Codex requests a permission, `kodex.nvim` waits for idle before prompting you to approve, reject, or abort it.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/643681ca-75db-4621-8a4a-e744c03c4b4f" />